grauJavier/api-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thank you Valorant for the [api](https://dash.valorant-api.com/endpoints/agents)
+Thanks to Valorant for the [API](https://dash.valorant-api.com/endpoints/agents).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>